Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Does the blue water footprint include pollution?

-No. Pollution load is reflected in the grey water footprint; the blue water footprint measures only water volume withdrawn.
+No. The pollutant load is counted in the grey water footprint.
+The blue footprint measures only the fresh water consumed from surface and underground sources.

-What is the difference between blue and green water footprint?
+What is the difference between the blue, green and grey footprints?

 How does climate change affect the blue water footprint?